ch0t0n/selective_spraying_using_RL/README.md

 # Learning to Spray in an Uncertain and Windy Environment

 This is the codebase for the paper "Learning to Spray in an Uncertain and Windy Environment".
-In this paper, we present a Reinforcement Learning (RL) solution for multi-robot systems used for spraying herbicide.
+In this paper, we present a Reinforcement Learning (RL) solution for multi-robot systems used for precision spraying.

 ## Setup